History of Innovation

 Lantheus continues to enhance current imaging modalities and fulfill unmet diagnostic medical imaging needs, including the more recent launch of Low-Enriched Uranium (LEU) TechneLite®, produced from at least 95 percent LEU molybdenum-99 (Mo-99), as part of our efforts to eliminate Highly Enriched Uranium (HEU)-sourced Mo-99 from our supply chain.

 Over the last few decades, diagnostic imaging has made great progress in aiding the medical community in diagnosing, staging and prognosis of disease.
 However, several unmet medical needs remain in spite of these advances.
 An aging population coupled with the ongoing obesity epidemic makes early detection and treatment of several diseases, and cardio-metabolic disease in particular, of paramount importance.

 While cardiovascular disease remains the leading cause of death in women, the accuracy of the currently available non-invasive diagnostic tests also remains much lower in women than in men.

 Improvements in image quality and the ability to quantify tissue perfusion and to gather additional physiological information have the potential to greatly impact medical treatment and outcomes in the overall population and particularly in those still underserved.

-Lantheus has established a portfolio of three internally-discovered imaging agents in clinical and preclinical development, each of which has the potential to significantly enhance current imaging modalities and fulfill unmet diagnostic medical imaging needs.
-Currently, our positron emission tomography (PET) myocardial perfusion imaging (MPI) agent, flurpiridaz F 18, is in Phase 3 clinical studies.
-Agents with the potential to identify heart failure and vulnerable arterial plaque round out our pipeline.
+Lantheus has established a portfolio of two internally-discovered imaging agents in clinical development, each of which has the potential to significantly enhance current imaging modalities and fulfill unmet diagnostic medical imaging needs.